BrentGrammer/PROGNOTES/ComputerScience/CSAPP/NumericTypes.md

 #### Shift Operations:

+- Arithmetic shift - fills with copies of the sign bit
+- logical shift - fill with zeros

 As examples, the following table shows the effect of applying the different shift operations to some sample 8-bit data: